Appboxo/android-sdk-packages/README.md

 Please see our [sample Android app](https://github.com/Appboxo/android-sample-hostapp) to learn more.

-1. Install AndroidStudio 3.0 or later.
-2. Make sure that your project meets the minimum requirement of SDK 21
+* Make sure that your project meets the minimum requirement of SDK 21

-3. Add the below code to your app `build.gradle` file (not your root build.gradle file).
+Add the below code to your app `build.gradle` file (not your root build.gradle file).

 ```gradle